Tage Danielsson

+Early life

+Danielsson was born on 5 February 1928 in Linköping, Sweden, the son of Ivar Danielsson, a bus driver, and his wife Elsa (née Svensson).
+He passed studentexamen at Katedralskolan in Linköping in 1948 and received a Master of Philosophy degree from Uppsala University in 1954.
+There he got involved in student theatre of Östgöta Nation and became a member of the Juvenalorden, as well as serving as vice president of the Uppsala Student Union.

 Career

-After graduation from Katedralskolan in Linköping, Danielsson matriculated at the University of Uppsala in 1949.
-There he got involved in student theatre of Östgöta Nation and became a member of the Juvenalorden, as well as serving as vice president of the Uppsala Student Union.

-After graduation, Tage Danielsson found work at Sveriges Radio in 1955.
-From 1959 to 1962 he was the manager for its entertainment department.
+After graduation, Danielsson found work at Sveriges Radio in 1955.
+He became head of the entertainment department's speech section in 1956, production manager of the entertainment department in 1958, and department head from 1959 to 1962.
 At his work he came in contact with Hans Alfredson.
 They started the entertainment production company AB Svenska Ord (Swedish Words Ltd) together in 1961.
+Danielsson and Alfredson wrote, directed and acted in multiple revues and films over the coming decades.

-In 1972 at the 8th Guldbagge Awards he won the Best Director award for the film The Apple War.
-At the 12th Guldbagge Awards his film Release the Prisoners to Spring won the award for Best Film.
-At the 14th Guldbagge Awards his film The Adventures of Picasso won the award for Best Film.
+In 1972 at the 8th Guldbagge Awards he won the Best Director award for the film The Apple War (1971).
+At the 12th Guldbagge Awards his film Release the Prisoners to Spring (1975) won the award for Best Film.
+At the 14th Guldbagge Awards his film The Adventures of Picasso (1978) won the award for Best Film.
+In 1985 his film Ronia, the Robber's Daughter (1984), based on Astrid Lindgren's book Ronja, the Robber's Daughter (1981), was entered into the 35th Berlin International Film Festival.

 Svenska Ord in general, and Danielsson in particular, excelled in making scorching comments on current events in an illusorily naive and outward-lookingly friendly way that often succeeded to endear even political opponents to his particular brand of humorist humanism.
-He was also a constant campaigner behind the scene for causes ranging from Anti-Apartheid to Anti-Nuclear to social solidarity, he was also a regular contributor to the anarcho-syndicalist newspaper Arbetaren.
+He was also a constant campaigner behind the scene for causes ranging from anti-apartheid to anti-nuclear to social solidarity, he was also a regular contributor to the anarcho-syndicalist newspaper Arbetaren.

 In 1980 he received an honorary doctorate at Linköping University.

+Personal life

+In 1955, Danielsson married Märta-Stina Köhler (born 1930), the daughter of Knut Köhler and Karin Janze.
+They had two sons: Patrik (born 1961) and Jesper (born 1963).

+In January 1983, Danielsson's summer house in Corsica was bombed.
+Danielsson, who had owned the house in Corsica for the past 20-25 years, left for Sweden a week before the bombing.
+The attack, which completely destroyed the house, was carried out by the National Liberation Front of Corsica (FLNC) as part of the Corsican conflict.
+The organization's goal is to free Corsica from France.

+Death

-His death in 1985 was from skin cancer (Malignant melanoma).
-A statue of him can be seen just outside the grounds of his old school.
-In 1985 his 1984 film Ronia, the Robber's Daughter, based on Astrid Lindgren's 1981 book Ronia the Robber's Daughter, was entered into the 35th Berlin International Film Festival.
+His death in 1985 was from skin cancer (melanoma), which he had been fighting for several years.
+A statue of him can be seen just outside the grounds of his old secondary school in Linköping.